Eckhardo/aws-nodejs-membership-api/README.md

 package.json file.

-Workflow is as follows When a new User logs in, he connects against auth0 to receieve a JSON WEb Token.
+Workflow is as follows When a new User logs in, he connects against auth0 to receive a JSON Web Token.
 This token is passed to the API Gateway where a Lambda Authorizer validates the token against auth0.
 In case the token is valid, the user will be forwarded to the Lambda proxy function.